splynx/docs/files/en/getting_started_guide/hardware_requirements/hardware_requirements.md

 Hardware:

-* CPU: 2 cores and more
+* CPU: 4 cores and more
 * CPU Core speed: 2400 Mhz or more
-* Memory: 1 GB or more
+* Memory: 4 GB and more
-* HDD: 32 GB or more
+* HDD: 64 GB and more (SSD preferred)
 * Network interface: 1 or more

 Virtual machines supported: *VMWare, XEN, KVM, Hyper-V*